 LA’S FOOTBALL STADIUM - Last month before the NFL season began, NFL commissioner Roger Goodell met with Los Angeles Councilwoman Jan Perry and political aide Bernard Parks, Jr. at the NFL offices in New York to discuss plans for a football stadium in downtown Los Angeles.
-In that meeting, according to Yahoo!
-Sports, Goodell told Perry and Park that “neither the league nor any team interested in moving there would agree to the business proposal set forth by Anschutz Entertainment Group.”

 The story took Perry and Parks by surprise when they heard about it on Friday at City Hall.